 Of course, school isn’t somewhere you go to have fun and relax, but sometimes the stress can be too much.
-The mental exertion after classes combined with homework can become too demanding.
+Even professional test takers for hire claim that the mental exertion after classes combined with homework can become too demanding.

 - Poor attention to health – physical, mental, and more